-- Receiving complaints from whatever sources that allege fraud, waste (including task or program duplication), abuse or corruption by a state agency or nonstate agency or by any officer or employee of the foregoing and determining whether the complaints give reasonable cause to investigate. - 2.
+- 1. Receiving complaints from whatever sources that allege fraud, waste (including task or program duplication), abuse or corruption by a state agency or nonstate agency or by any officer or employee of the foregoing and determining whether the complaints give reasonable cause to investigate. - 2.
 Investigating the management and operations of state agencies, nonstate agencies and independent contractors of state agencies to determine whether acts of fraud, waste, abuse or corruption have been committed or are being committed by state officers or employees or independent contractors of a state agency or any officers or employees of a nonstate agency, including any allegations of criminal acts affecting the operations of state agencies or nonstate agencies.
 However, no investigation of an elected official of the Commonwealth to determine whether a criminal violation has occurred, is occurring or is about to occur under the provisions of Code § 52-8.1 shall be initiated, undertaken or continued except upon the request of the Governor, the Attorney General or a grand jury. - 3.
 Preparing a detailed report of each investigation stating whether fraud, waste, abuse or corruption has been detected.
 If fraud, waste, abuse or corruption is detected, the report shall: (i) identify the person committing the wrongful act or omission; (ii) describe the wrongful act or omission; and (iii) describe any corrective measures taken by the state agency or nonstate agency in which the wrongful act or omission was committed to prevent recurrences of similar actions. - 4.
 Providing timely notification to the appropriate attorney for the Commonwealth and law enforcement agencies whenever the State Inspector General has reasonable grounds to believe there has been a violation of state criminal law.

 A Deputy Inspector General, who also serves as the Chief, leads the Investigations Division.
-The Chief oversees a special agent in charge, four special agents, a forensic analyst, an Accreditation Manager, a State Hotline Manager and four senior investigators.
+The Chief oversees a supervisory special agent, five special agents, a forensic analyst, an Accreditation Manager, a State Hotline Manager, three senior investigators, a Healthcare Compliance Manager and two healthcare compliance specialists.